Register

 Types of accounts

 abtmtr.link provides a Nextcloud server.
-You get 50 GB of storage for free, as well as "unlimited"* calendar storage and "unlimited"* contacts storage.
+You get 50 GB of storage for free, as well as calendar storage and contacts storage.
+There are also a few special goodies there just for registered users.

 To start, send an email to me@abtmtr.link like so: